-The introduction of the six-week target also had an impact on the total number of patients on the waiting list for a diagnostic test or procedure.
+The introduction of the six-week target in March 2008 also had an impact on the total number of patients on the waiting list for a diagnostic test or procedure.
 In December 2008, the waiting list fell to a low of just over 400,000 patients.
 Over time the list has increased, reaching more than one million people waiting for a diagnostic test in February 2020.
 This should be seen in the context of an increase in the number of diagnostic tests being undertaken each month: in July 2007, 995,098 diagnostic tests were carried out, and this almost doubled to reach 1.9 million in February 2020.

-However, in March 2020 both the waiting list and number of diagnostic tests carried out fell as a result of the Covid-19 pandemic.
-The waiting list fell by around 20% to a low of 841,049 in April 2020 and the number of tests carried out fell by almost 70% to 610,219.
-Since then, the waiting list has increased to almost 1.4 million in July 2021, the highest number since records began.
-The number of tests carried out has increased to just over 1.9 million, almost back to pre-pandemic levels.
+However, both the waiting list and number of diagnostic tests carried out fell as a result of the Covid-19 pandemic.
+Between February and April 2020, the waiting list fell by 22% to 841,049 and the number of tests carried out fell by 68% to 610,219.
+Since then, the waiting list has increased to almost 1.5 million in January 2022.
+The number of tests carried out has increased to 1.9 million, almost back to pre-pandemic levels.